-Under the governance provisions of Aegon Nederland's remuneration policy, the Supervisory Board is authorized, following the results of an ex-post assessment, to suspend or cancel all or part of the variable remuneration granted conditionally to Identified Staff ('malus clause').
-This malus clause on variable remuneration granted conditionally to Identified Staff was not applied in 2020.
+Under the governance provisions of Aegon Nederland's remuneration policy, the Supervisory Board is authorized, following the results of an ex-post assessment, to suspend or cancel all or part of the variable remuneration granted conditionally to Material Risk Takers ('malus clause').
+This malus clause on variable remuneration granted conditionally to Material Risk Takers was applied in 2021 to variable remuneration over performance year 2017 allocated in 2021, because the AFM imposed a fine in 2019 for failure to comply with regulations on Aegon Levensverzekering NV in 2017.

 The governance provisions in Aegon Nederland's remuneration policy state that the Supervisory Board is authorized to recover variable remuneration previously paid to members of the management team and senior management, if it was granted on the basis of inaccurate financial or other information ('claw back' clause).
-In 2020, there was no claw back of variable remuneration.
+In 2021, there was no claw back of variable remuneration.